zcvele/OfficeDocs-SkypeForBusiness/Teams/devices/device-store.md

 When you purchase devices from the device store, the payment and fulfillment, including shipping and delivery, are handled by UnifiedCommunications.com (a Microsoft third-party fulfillment partner), under their [terms of service](https://unifiedcommunications.com/docs/teams-marketplace/en-US/terms-of-service) and [privacy policy](https://unifiedcommunications.com/docs/teams-marketplace/en-US/privacy-policy).

 You can pay with a credit card or a purchase order.
 Purchase order payment requires one-time setup with the fulfillment provider.
 All orders can be returned up to 30 days after they're delivered.

+The checkout expereince for the device store in Teams admin center can be enabled or disabled by configuring the **Allow the use of additional optional connected experiences in Office** policy setting.
+Learn more here: [Overview of optional connected experiences in Microsoft Teams](https://learn.microsoft.com/microsoftteams/privacy/teams-privacy-oce-overview)

 ### Order tracking and history